Carl Mauck

-Carl Mauck (born July 7, 1947) is a former American football player and coach who was a center who played 13 seasons in the National Football League (NFL) for four teams and later served as an offensive line coach for several teams.
-Mauck attended Southern Illinois University.
+Carl Frey Mauck (born July 7, 1947) is an American former professional football player and coach in the National Football League (NFL).
+He played three seasons as a center for four NFL teams and later served as an offensive line coach for several teams.
+Mauck played college football for the Southern Illinois Salukis.

 Early life and college career

-Mauck was born July 7, 1947 in McLeansboro, Illinois.
+Mauck was born July 7, 1947, in McLeansboro, Illinois.
 He prepped at McLeansboro Township High School before earning a scholarship to Southern Illinois University, where he played center and linebacker.
 He also played basketball as a freshman, lining up alongside future National Basketball Association (NBA) great Walt Frazier.

 Mauck graduated from Southern Illinois in 1969 with a degree in business management.

 NFL playing career

 Mauck's playing career in the National Football League (NFL) spanned 13 seasons, from 1969 to 1981.
 He played in 166 career regular-season games, including a stretch of 156 in a row.
 He also played in eight career playoff games, including back-to-back AFC Championship Games for Houston in 1978 and 1979.

 Mauck's NFL career started with the Baltimore Colts in 1969 and the Miami Dolphins in 1970.
 He spent the 1971 through 1974 seasons with the San Diego Chargers before finishing his career with the Houston Oilers, from 1975 to 1981.
 Wade Phillips was an assistant coach with the Oilers during Mauck's playing tenure, and his father, Bum Phillips, was the head coach.
 Bum Phillips was also an assistant coach in San Diego when Mauck played for the Chargers.
 Mauck later coached on Wade Phillips' staff in Buffalo.